Brazil

 Certain domestic flights in Brazil are "international", meaning that the flight has arrived from abroad and is continuing without clearing all passengers through customs and immigration.
 This means ALL passengers must do this at the next stop, even those having boarded in Brazil.
 Do NOT fill out a new immigration form, but show what you were given upon actual arrival to Brazil.

-How to travel to Brazil by car
+Travel to Brazil by car

 {{See

-See also: Driving in Brazil
+- See also: Driving in Brazil

 Brazil has the largest road network in Latin America with over 1.6 million kilometres.
-A vehicle is a good idea if you want to explore scenic areas, e.g. the historic city's of Minas Gerais and the Rio-Santos highway, or the beaches in North-East Brazil.
+A vehicle is a good idea if you want to explore scenic areas, e.g. the historic city's of Minas Gerais the Rio-Santos highway, or the beaches in North-East Brazil.
 There are the usual automobile rental services at the airports.

 Paraná (6276591654) - Highway in Paraná